 "We can't get any more routes and we could be creating thousands and thousands of jobs."

-And he added: "By all means build an estuary airport but in the meantime don't crucify the country, and put another runway in until this airport is built."'Fares will rise'
+And he added: "By all means build an estuary airport but in the meantime don't crucify the country, and put another runway in until this airport is built."